Daniel Ellsberg, Pentagon Papers leaker, dies at age 92 of pancreatic cancer, family says

 Daniel Ellsberg, the anti-war activist who copied and leaked documents that revealed secret details of U.S. strategy in the Vietnam War that became known as the Pentagon Papers, has died, his family confirmed in a statement to CBS News on Friday.
 He was 92.

 Ellsberg died early Friday morning at his home in Kensington, California, of pancreatic cancer, his family said.
-He was diagnosed in February and revealed the diagnosis in March.
+He was diagnosed in February and revealed the diagnosis on social media in March.

 His family said he wasn't in pain and was surrounded by loved ones when he died.